markusvoelter/ProgrammingBasics/doc/chapter05_structured/index.md

 You can join multiple dot expressions together into what is then called a _path_ expression.
 If you come across a reference (as in `PatientData.person`) you have to use `.deref` to get to the actual record instance from the reference.
+After a `.deref` you can continue the path expression if needed.